-And so it is for Steven P. Jobs, the visionary and longtime chief executive of Apple Computer who lived in Woodside in the 1980s and who died at the age of 56 on Oct.
+And so it is for Steven P. Jobs, the visionary and longtime chief executive of Apple Computer who lived in Woodside in the 1980s and who died at the age of 56 in his Palo Alto home on Oct.
 5, 2011.

 And so it was in February 2011 for his rambling mansion on Mountain Home Road.
 Mr. Jobs had plans to return with his family to his old Woodside address, but only after tearing down the Spanish Colonial-style house on the site and replacing it with a modern home.

 A billionaire several times over in a town familiar with the ways of powerful people, it still took Mr. Jobs 10 years to complete that first step.
 He never got around to the second one.

 Slowing him down were fans of the mansion's architect, George Washington Smith, and preservationists who blocked Mr. Jobs repeatedly in their efforts to keep hope alive and save the mansion, in Woodside or wherever, in whole or in part.

 After the successive fizzling of proposals that would have moved the house or large pieces of it, Mr. Jobs won a judgment for a demolition permit in March 2010, but it would be another year before he could act on it.
 By the time he did, the town had salvaged certain meaningful elements of the house before it was reduced to splinters.